libgd/libgd/src/readme.txt

-                                   gd 1.7.3
+                                    gd 1.8

 A graphics library for fast image creation

 Follow this link to the latest version of this document.

      _HEY!
-READ THIS!_ gd 1.7.3 creates PNG images, not GIF images.
+READ THIS!_ gd 1.8 creates PNG, JPEG and WBMP images, not GIF images.
 This is a good thing.
 PNG is a more compact format, and full compression is available.
-Existing code will need modification to call gdImagePng instead of gdImageGif. _Please do not ask us to send you the old GIF version of GD._ Unisys holds a patent on the LZW compression algorithm, which is used in fully compressed GIF images.
-We are still investigating the legal issues surrounding various alternative means of producing a valid GIF file.
+JPEG works well with photographic images, and is still more compatible with the major Web browsers than even PNG is.
+WBMP is intended for wireless devices (not regular web browsers).
+Existing code will need modification to call gdImagePng or gdImageJpeg instead of gdImageGif. _Please do not ask us to send you the old GIF version of GD._ Unisys holds a patent on the LZW compression algorithm, which is used in fully compressed GIF images.
+The best solution is to move to legally unencumbered, well-compressed, modern image formats such as PNG and JPEG as soon as possible.

-     gd 1.7.3 _requires_ that the following libraries also be installed:
+     gd 1.8 _requires_ that the following libraries also be installed:

      libpng

+     jpeg-6b or later

      zlib